 ElasticsearchBM25Retriever

-Retrieves documents from the ElasticsearchDocumentStore using BM25 algorithm to find the keywords matching the user's query.
+Retrieves documents from ElasticsearchDocumentStore using the BM25 algorithm to find documents matching the user's query keywords.

 Usage Example